treelogic-swe/email-scraper/README.md

 `make install`

+Alternative: `yarn install` .
+This will use the [yarn package manager](https://yarnpkg.com) instead of npm.
+Yarn is typically much, much faster.

 # Run

 The argument to `make run` must be a configured mail server.
 See the "List Configured Servers" section for more info.